Next Century Cities and Google Fiber Present the

 For more information read below and attend our recorded webinar where we shared digital inclusion best practices and detail the application process.
-All award submissions will be due by EOD on February 10, 2017 and winners will be announced at Broadband Communities Summit in Dallas, TX in March.
+All award submissions will be due by EOD on February 17, 2017 and winners will be announced at Broadband Communities Summit in Dallas, TX in March.
 Two representatives from each winning project will be flown to the event for the announcement.

 About the Award

 Around 15 percent of US households—or approximately 50 million Americans—don’t have internet in their homes.
 Families affected by the digital divide, many of whom are from lower income neighborhoods, are at a disadvantage when it comes to doing homework, applying for jobs, or staying in touch with loved ones.
 Whether cities are leading or partnering on programs, city leaders have a major role to play in getting residents the digital access and resources they need.
 We want to celebrate the cities that are leading programs or empowering community-based organizations to tackle barriers to Internet adoption.
 At the same time we hope to encourage leaders in the public sector to get involved in digital inclusion by sharing best practices.

 City governments across the country are collaborating with nonprofits and private sector partners to help bridge the digital divide and get more Americans online.
 In order to celebrate outstanding leadership and encourage innovative approaches to bridging the digital divide, we’ve launched the Digital Inclusion Leadership Awards Program.
 The awards program includes:

 - Leader in Digital Inclusion Best Practices: for existing programs with over a year of work in addressing the digital divide.
 Click here to apply.